Monitor Advocate System

 - Occupational Safety & Health Administration (OSHA) Safety and Health Programs Agricultural Operations

 - Migrant and Seasonal Agricultural Worker Protection Act (MSPA)

-Monitor Advocates at the National, Regional, and State levels help to ensure that the services provided to Migrant Seasonal Farmworkers (MSFWs) are "qualitatively equivalent and quantitatively proportionate" to the services provided to other jobseekers.
+Monitor Advocates at the National, Regional, and State levels help to ensure that the employment and training services provided to Migrant and Seasonal Farmworkers (MSFWs) are "qualitatively equivalent and quantitatively proportionate" to the employment and training services provided to other jobseekers.
 This means that MSFWs should receive all workforce development services, benefits and protections on an equitable and non-discriminatory basis (i.e. career guidance, testing, job development, training, and job referral).

 The Monitor Advocate System is charged with:

 - Managing the Employment Service (ES) and Employment-related Law Complaint System (Complaint System)

 - Implementing and sustaining a Farmworker Outreach Program

 - Providing farmworkers notification of available employment services and workers' rights

 - Facilitating the Agricultural Recruitment System for U.S. Workers (ARS) process